mqnr/tangent/README.md

 ## Linux

 See `tangent-qwerty`, an XKB symbols file, for my international QWERTY layout.
+Or, better yet, see `tangent-gallium` for Gallium, internationalized in the same manner.